semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 ---

 # AWS support

-!!! beta "Self-hosted agents - closed beta"
-    Self-hosted agents are in closed beta.
-If you would like to run Semaphore agents on your infrastructure, please [contact us and share your use case](https://semaphoreci.com/contact).
-Our team will get back to you as soon as possible.

 If you intend to run your agents on AWS, the [agent-aws-stack][agent-aws-stack] can help you deploy an auto-scaling fleet of agents on your AWS account.

 ## Features